 Three ways EI is helping bees

-On World Bee Day, we are celebrating our precious pollinators and the work our scientists are doing to aid their long-term survival.
+Throughout this Summer, we are celebrating our precious pollinators and the work our scientists are doing to aid their long-term survival.

 The headlines around bee decline make depressing reading, with some touting the dawning of a sixth mass extinction.
 Habitat loss, insecticides and environmental pollution have all taken a heavy toll on wild bee populations.